-- 1. An open access section that explains Real Talk, provides details for the case studies and relevant evidence-based learning points and literature.
-Each case study contains: a synopsis which provides background; a summary of the entire consultation because the clips only cover small excerpts from it; a transcript of each clip; and learning points for facilitators based on evidence from conversation analytic research.
+- An open access section that explains Real Talk, provides details for the case studies and relevant evidence-based learning points and literature.
+Each case study contains: a synopsis which provides background; a summary of the entire consultation - because the clips only cover small excerpts from it; a transcript of each clip; and learning points for facilitators based on evidence from conversation analytic research.
 We have provided all these materials into a manual that can be downloaded if required. - 2.
 A secure login section in which the clips can be accessed.
 Registration for secure access is granted via the Real Talk team at Loughborough University.
 Application can be made via the online apply form on our website or by emailing realtalk@lboro.ac.uk.

 Access is restricted because the video clips are recordings of consultations in which real patients, relatives and doctors are clearly recognisable.
 All participants gave their permission for their recordings to be used in teaching, but only with certain safeguards.

+Safeguards include;

-Safeguards include password protection of electronic devices and internet pages containing the recordings and that they will do undertakings that only trainers registered with the project will use and play the recordings, so only for the purpose of preparing and delivering face-to-face training in the UK.
+- Password protection of electronic devices and internet pages containing the video clips, - Only trainers registered with the Real Talk team can access the video clips, - Trainers agree to use the video clips only for the purpose of preparing and delivering faceto-face training with health and social care professionals in the UK.